 Introduces the student to repairing, rebasing, and relining complete and partial dentures.
 Provides additional experience in fabricating upper and lower complete dentures.
 Introduces the student to mounting, setting of teeth, processing and finishing removal partial dentures.
 Studies the need for, and how to, attain balanced occlusion in removable partial denture prosthetics.
-Prerequisites: DNL 110, DNL 130, and DNL 135.
+Prerequisite: an interview with the program head in order to determine interest, motivation and aptitudes in dental lab technology.
 Lecture 2 hours.
 Laboratory 3 hours.
 Total 5 hours per week.